Let’s talk about hormones. Those über-important chemical messengers affect many aspects of our health, and we wouldn’t be able to live without them.

-When our hormones are regulated, we feel great—stable mood, lots of natural energy, healthy weight, good sex drive and beautiful skin and hair.
-But when they get out of balance, it can cause major health issues.
+When our hormones are regulated, we feel great—stable mood, lots of natural energy, healthy weight, good sex drive, and beautiful skin and hair.
+But when they get out of balance, it can lead to major health issues.

 Common signs of hormone imbalance:

 - Weight gain or loss